Food Safety

 Significant Increase in STEC Cases

-In 2023, a total of 10,901 confirmed cases of STEC infection were reported across 30 EU/EEA countries, marking a 22% increase compared to 2022 and the highest annual notification rate (3.2 per 100,000 population) recorded to date.
+In 2023, a total of 10,901 confirmed cases of STEC infection were reported across 30 EU/EEA countries, marking a 22 percent increase compared to 2022 and the highest annual notification rate (3.2 per 100,000 population) recorded to date.
 “The rise in reported cases can partly be attributed to laboratory diagnostic tests that are more sensitive than traditional testing methods and which allow for broader testing beyond specific patient groups or symptom types,” ECDC notes.

 STEC infection is primarily transmitted through contaminated food, water, or direct contact with infected people or animals.
 It can cause severe gastroenteritis, enterocolitis, and bloody diarrhea, and in some cases leads to hemolytic-uremic syndrome (HUS), a serious condition causing progressive kidney failure.
 Children under the age of five are the most affected group.